-JULY TALK AND TASK
+TALK AND TASK - Artist's tasks

-The Weekly Word Facebook group and #bhaweeklyword Instagram pages are still the places to share your work with the on-line community.
+The BHA Weekly Word Facebook group and #bhaweeklyword Instagram pages are still the places to share your work with the on-line community.

 All of us at Bridge House Art believe that life and art is interconnected and that learning is a gateway to exploration on many levels.
 Be it a Summer School or the full-time Portfolio Course, we encourage students to think and develop their work from a point of interest that is so stimulating to them that they just can’t wait to get on with it!